Ask the Doctor

 - Creation of health goals through a written wellness plan

-Due to the healthcare reform act, know as The Affordable Care Act, annual physicals and well-woman visits are typically covered (including no copays) under most insurance plans.
+Due to the healthcare reform act, known as The Affordable Care Act, annual physicals and well-woman visits are typically covered (including no copays) under most insurance plans.
 Several preventive screenings are also covered, including breast cancer mammography screenings and cervical cancer screenings, so check your insurance plan.
 This is true even if you haven't met your yearly deductible.

 Make the most of your annual visit